 Understanding this is crucial because to rank a web page in the search engines, the type of content you create must match the content that the searcher is looking for.

 Otherwise, your chances of ranking and attracting the right traffic are low and you lose ranking in the SERPs.

-Understanding What Users Are Truly Looking For When They Search
+What are Users Looking for When They Search?

 When people search on Google, it’s not always clear exactly what they are searching for.